 Ah candles!
 We are officially obsessed here at Style Curator HQ (check out our fave summer candle scents here).
 No, seriously… we think we have a problem!
 Candles are a simple way to add elegance to your table as well as warmth and ambience.

 Go for candles in beautiful vessels or, a mix of different heights, scale and shape to create visual interest.
-To keep things budget friendly, just use whatever you have at home, pillar, tealight of floating — they will all look gorgeous and help you create that beautiful Christmas table styling on a budget.
+To keep things budget friendly, just use whatever you have at home, pillar, tealight or floating — they will all look gorgeous and help you create that beautiful Christmas table styling on a budget.

 4. Floral arrangements

 Flowers are an absolute classic for decorating.
 You honestly can’t go wrong.
 Choosing flowers that are in season will help keep costs down and you get to enjoy their beauty long after the party has ended.
+(Read these tips to extend the life of fresh flowers to up to 3 weeks.)

 5. Fruit platter or grazing board